 The Small Skipper is widespread and common in England and Wales.
 It is slowly expanding northwards and reached east Scotland south of the River Tay since the turn of the century.
-Although there has been a significant decline in numbers since 1976 there was a slight increase since 2009 (Brereton et al.) in spite of poor seasons since 2015.
-In Hertfordshire and Middlesex, no general increase is apparent and since 2006 numbers have fallen quite dramatically although distribution is relatively constant (Wood, 2016) although now the species appears to have disappeared in many parts of north-east Hertfordshire (Wood, 2020).
+There has been a significant decline in numbers since 1976 and 2024 was the worst year on record.
+In Hertfordshire and Middlesex, numbers have also fallen quite dramatically and the species now appears to have disappeared in many parts of north-east Hertfordshire (Wood, 2020).
 It is possible that more Essex Skippers are counted instead as more observers are aware of the differences between the two species.
 Another possible reason for the fall in numbers is the application of neonicotinoid pesticides on field margins where wild flowers and larval foodplants can absorb chemicals adversely impacting insects including butterflies (Gilburn et al.).

 United Kingdom | Herts & Middx | |||